 Summer Science Academy

-High school juniors and seniors experience science first-hand at North Park’s Summer Science Academy.
+High school students experience science first-hand at North Park’s Summer Science Academy.
 Seasoned faculty lead the interactive courses, while current North Park science majors serve as mentors.
 Students advance their skills and passion for science in North Park’s state-of-the-art facilities.
-The one or two-week courses are designed to introduce students to university-level science programs, providing insight for thriving at the college level.
+The one- and two-week courses are designed to introduce students to university-level science programs, providing insight for thriving at the college level.

 Photos and Testimonials